UKCloud/documentation/articles/openshift/oshift-how-restrict-access-to-openshift-routes-by-ip-address.md

     oc annotate route myroute haproxy.router.openshift.io/ip_whitelist=192.168.1.10 180.5.61.153 192.168.1.0/24 10.0.0.0/8

-To delete the IP's from the annotation, you can run the command:
+To delete the IPs from the annotation, you can run the command:

     oc annotate route myroute haproxy.router.openshift.io/ip_whitelist=''